Where to Stay in London: 12 Best Areas + Hotels We Recommend

 Westminster and St James

-If you only have a weekend at your disposal and want to see all the top London sights, then Westminster, Victoria, St James’ and Pimlico are the areas to head for.
+For a first weekend when you want to tick off the headline sights, Westminster, Victoria, St James’s and Pimlico are the areas to look at.

 Pros: